 What is the Northland Transportation Alliance?

-Why is the NTA being established?
+Why was the NTA established?

 Is this the start of a slippery-slope towards amalgamation?

-Waka Kotahi NZTA
+Waka Kotahi NZ Transport Agency

 Northland Regional Council

 The NRC has important responsibilities in co-ordinating the Regional Land Transport Programme, public transport and road safety initiatives.